 Thus you will be less likely to procrastinate but rather want to complete the task promptly.
-You gain a consciousness that Allah (glorified and exalted be He) is watching you and want to complete tasks with ihsan (excellence).
+You gain a consciousness that Allah is watching you and want to complete tasks with ihsan (excellence).

 I know that you expect me to say no, absolutely not.
 But the truth is, yes it does.
 We cannot deny that if by fasting you mean only refraining from eating or drinking, your production and achievement rate will decrease in every aspect of your life.
 You will probably try to do as little as you have to, sleep as long as you can and keep your mind off from food by any means – even if this consists of playing games, listening to music or entertaining yourself with idle talk.

 ’How many of those who fast get nothing from it but hunger and thirst?!’

 This saying should be taken as a warning.
 Many Muslims are fasting without any benefit to themselves, neither experiencing any spiritual elevation nor being able to leave sin and draw closer to Allah, The Exalted.
 SubhanAllah!
 Fasting becomes a matter of merely skipping meals, and at iftar the missed food is ‘made up for’ in the form of a feast.

 However, if you are practicing a truly Islamic fasting then it is a completely different experience.
 Ramadan is the month in which the rewards for good actions have no limits, the month in which we discipline ourselves and thus increase our productivity!
 Continue reading